Changissnz/nu_merchant_principal/README.md

 between two seemingly different objects matters in the context of identification by cognitive functions.

-Here are a few broad classifications of references:
+Here are a few broad classifications of attributes for
+references:
 - duplicate (indistinguishable to its "source"),
 - complement (requires the "source" to be perceived as incomplete in the sense that the reference can aid as an additive towards its fullness),